Relintai/pandemonium_engine_docs/about/list_of_features.md

     Most of the effects listed above can be adjusted for better performance or to further improve quality.
-This can be helpful when using Godot for offline rendering.
+This can be helpful when using Pandemonium for offline rendering.

 3D tools